Electronic Health Records May Help Customize Medical Treatments

 "So I started to ride a bike and 10 minutes in, I would start to get a sensation down my left arm," she says.

-That made the 61-year-old from Elysburg, Penn., uneasy, so she stopped exercising.
+That made the 61-year-old from Elysburg, Pa., uneasy, so she stopped exercising.

 But last February she got a call from the program that had run the genetic testing.
-They told she had inherited a genetic trait called familial hypercholesterolemia, and that was why she had persistently high cholesterol levels.
+They told her she had inherited a genetic trait called familial hypercholesterolemia, and that was why she had persistently high cholesterol levels.
 The disorder makes the body unable to remove cholesterol from the blood, making patients more vulnerable to narrowing of the arteries at an early age.

 That genetic diagnosis led to a series of clinical tests through the spring.
 Toward the end of April, Christ took a stress test, which suggested serious heart trouble.